Car Accident Claims – How To Claim Compensation In The UK

 How Long Do I Have To Make A Car Crash Claim?

 When seeking compensation for a car accident, it’s important to begin your claim within the limitation period, provided you have a valid case.
-The Limitation Act 1980 states that you will have three years to start your claim from the date of the accident that caused your road traffic accident injuries.
+The Limitation Act 1980 states that you get three years to start your claim from the date of the accident that caused your road traffic accident injuries.

 To learn what these are, get in touch with our advisors.
 They can also help you if you have any additional questions about the time limits involved with car crash claims.